saiyalamarty/github-stats/README.md

 $ gitstats --help
 Usage: gitstats [OPTIONS]

-  This script will print the number of PRs reviewed by the user in the last two weeks.
+  This script will print the number of PRs reviewed by the user in the given timeframe.

 Options:
   -t, --token TEXT            Github token
   -u, --username TEXT         Github username
   -o, --org TEXT              Github org
-  -r, --repos TEXT     ',' separated github repos --help               Show this message and exit.
+  -r, --repos TEXT            ',' separated github repos -s, --start_timestamp TEXT  Start time in epoch format -e, --end_timestamp TEXT    End time in epoch format --help                      Show this message and exit.
 ```

-The script can by default attempts to read the options from the environment variables.
+The script by default attempts to read the options from the environment variables.
 Set the following environment variables:

 * `GITHUB_TOKEN` - GitHub token
 * `GITHUB_USERNAME` - GitHub username